envoyproxy/katacoda-scenarios/api-based-dynamic-endpoint-discovery-service-configuration/step2.md

 An initial outline of the Envoy configuration required is available at `envoy.yaml`{{open}}

-The first changes required is to add a cluster configuration, with type EDS, and indicating that in eds_config should be using the REST API:
+The first change required is to add a cluster configuration, with type EDS, and indicate that in eds_config should be using the REST API:

 <pre class="file" data-filename="envoy.yaml" data-target="append">
   clusters: